Estimated reading time: 8 minutes

-If you don’t have an official church logo, or if your logo needs to be updated, there are many ways to give your logo a face-lift – without breaking the bank.
+If you don’t have an official church logo or your logo needs to be updated, there are many ways to give your logo a face-lift – without breaking the bank.

-The end product might not be the most original but if your logo needs updating or if you don’t have a logo, Fiverr is a great place to start.
+The end product might not be the most original, but if your logo needs updating or if you don’t have a logo, Fiverr is a great place to start.

-When my family and I moved, I found my current church by doing an Internet search for churches.
+When I moved to a new city, I found a church by doing an Internet search for churches.
 And I decided to visit because the website was professional, informative, and easy to use.

 Set your bar high and dare to look at the website of the large church down the street.
 It probably has more resources than you, so don’t feel discouraged by what you see.